 When traveling domestic or abroad, as a back-up, print paper copies of your boarding passes.
 You never know when your phone will be in a dead zone or Wi-Fi is unavailable.
 Also, most domestic and international hotels will print your boarding passes, some with a nominal fee.

 When traveling on a multi-leg flight, whether domestic or international, make sure luggage is checked all the way through to your final destination.
 Double check your luggage tags before leaving check-in.

-Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
-The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
-The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).
+Financial support for Rubin Observatory comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
+The NSF-funded Rubin Observatory Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
+The DOE-funded effort to build the the Rubin Observatory LSST Camera (LSSTCam) is managed by the SLAC National Accelerator Laboratory (SLAC).

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.